 2) maintaining compliance with a 14-day quarantine upon arrival in Maine

 3) being exempted if you are from the following states with a similar or better COVID-19 experience than Maine.
-Those states are: Connecticut, New York, New Jersey (effective July 3) and New Hampshire and Vermont (effective June 26).
+Those states are: Massachusetts (effective September 23) Connecticut, New York, New Jersey (effective July 3), New Hampshire, and Vermont (effective June 26).
 Learn more.

 In addition, in order to keep everyone safe – several areas within the state will offer visitors and residents “symptom checking stations” to ensure that everyone traveling about the state remain healthy.